krakxn/hardhat-starter-kit/README.md

 3. Get some Rinkeby Testnet ETH and LINK

 Head over to the [Chainlink faucets](https://faucets.chain.link/) and get some ETH and LINK.
-Please follow [the chainlink documentation](https://docs.chain.link/docs/acquire-link/) if unfamiliar.
+Please follow [the Chainlink documentation](https://docs.chain.link/docs/acquire-link/) if unfamiliar.

 4. Create VRF V2 subscription